 What might a post-Covid industry look like?

 If you’re curious as to what the music industry might look like post-Covid, then join us for an exclusive webinar.
-Joe Sparrow and Jörg Tresp, our Music Business lecturers at BIMM Institute Berlin and Hamburg, will be hosting the webinar on the 30th of March.
+Joe Sparrow and Jörg Tresp, our Music Business lecturers at BIMM University Berlin and Hamburg, will be hosting the webinar on the 30th of March.

 Do you want to be part of a future generation of musicians and music professionals shaping the industry?
-Learn more about BIMM Institute by ordering a prospectus, book an Open Day or contact our Admissions Team on +49 30 311 99 186 (Berlin) or +49 40 874 09 632 (Hamburg).
+Learn more about BIMM University Berlin by ordering a prospectus, book an Open Day or contact our Admissions Team on +49 30 311 99 186 (Berlin) or +49 40 874 09 632 (Hamburg).
 You can also read, watch and discover our unique range of Music Made Us stories here.